FarFetchd/clickitongue/README.md

 Clickitongue carries out mouse clicks when triggered by mouth sounds picked up by your computer's microphone, to give sore wrists a rest.

-Clickitongue is still very much in early development, but is already basically usable.
+Clickitongue is still in development, but is already basically usable.
 It currently runs on (non-Wayland) Linux and Windows only.
 Support for Wayland and OSX is planned.

 # COMPILATION / NEEDED LIBRARIES